Perspective | What Baltic leaders think about a war they’ve long warned was coming

 Q. The Baltic leaders have been observing Putin and warning Washington officials for years that he would not stop at Georgia or Crimea.
 But U.S. officials didn’t want to hear it, and they didn’t see Russia as a major national security threat.

 A. It’s not only Washington.
 The whole Western world was a bit naive in that sense.
 We do have experience from the past, and that’s why we are quite cautious and able to read between the lines.
 Now the whole Western world does understand what kind of president Putin is.
-It took awhile, I agree.
+It took a while, I agree.
 Luckily now it’s a different situation.

 Q. Unless a no-fly zone is implemented, how will Putin be stopped?